 The company has entered into research collaboration with Pfizer Inc to assess the applicability of the Medusa platform to certain molecules in development.
-Under this collaboration, the Company recognized research and development revenues of \$1,401,000 in 2008, \$836,000 in 2009 and \$333,000 in 2010.
+Under this collaboration, the Company recognized research and development revenues of \$836,000 in 2009, \$333,000 in 2010 and \$18,000 in 2011.
+In March 2012 the Company announced that the collaboration with Pfizer had been discontinued.